aws/karpenter-provider-aws/designs/instance-type-settings.md

 Based on these two categories, we can tackle user-defined overhead/resource values in the following way:

 1. Flat Resource Overhead
     1. `kubeletConfiguration` can live at the `Provisioner` level.
-If there is need to specify flat `kubeReserved` or `systemReserved` values based on the user’s knowledge of the OS/AMI, they are able to set this at the Provisioner-level
+If there is need to specify flat `kubeReserved` or `systemReserved` values based on the user’s knowledge of the OS/AMI, they are able to set this at the Provisioner level
     2. Hard eviction thresholds can be set within the `kubeletConfiguration` at the `Provisioner` level as this will often be some globally defaulted value or vary based on knowledge of the OS or the system daemons
     3. OS memory overhead (**VM_MEMORY_OVERHEAD**) can be moved into this `InstanceType` CRD.
 Since this overhead in bytes will vary on a per-instance type level, we can allow the user to set a custom value to reserve for VM_OVERHEAD rather than defaulting to the percentage value that is currently reserved for overhead.
 2. Dynamic Resource Overhead (per-pod overhead)
     1. [RuntimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/) provides a mechanism for users to specify per-pod overhead values that can be reserved for each pod.
 This is the recommended way that Kubernetes provides for specifying any pod overhead values that are dynamic and based on the CRI.
        1. 🔑 Dynamic pod overhead that is tied to the container runtime should move to a `RuntimeClass` if there is pod overhead unique to the CRI that is used by your nodes.
-    2. Other per-pod overhead that may be tied to things like image size can be tied to the pod `ephemeral-stroage` requests which will help Karpenter ensure that it accurately provisions pods to nodes while also ensuring that there is parity between the scheduling decisions of Karpenter and the kube-scheduler.
+    2. Other per-pod overhead that may be tied to things like image size can be tied to the pod `ephemeral-storage` requests which will help Karpenter ensure that it accurately provisions pods to nodes while also ensuring that there is parity between the scheduling decisions of Karpenter and the kube-scheduler.
     3. In the meantime, while most users may not be using either mechanism to achieve system-wide pod overheads, we will still calculate the `kubeReserved` values based on pod density.
 There are still some open questions based on whether we should open up the ability to specify the strategy type (see below)
 3. Max Pods
     1. In general, it appears to be an anti-pattern in the Kubernetes community to strictly fix maxPods values (for kubeletConfiguration) on a per-instance type level.
 Users should be restricting the number of pods on their instances based on pod requests and size of instances as opposed to strict pod density sizing.
 If users are concerned with Provisioners creating instances that are too large, there is now the option to specify GT or LT operators for setting limits for how large an instance type that is provisioned can get.